 Marché des Éclusiers is an indoor-outdoor market with fresh produce, coffee & baked goods all summer long.
 Located on the waterfront at Place du Génie, le Marché des Éclusiers has a simple mission: to showcase Québec products.
 For that, they’ve created a community of farmers, businesses and consumers who are conscientious about their ecological footprint and what they eat.

-Farmers Market at Marché des Éclusiers 2022: June to September, 2022
+Farmers Market at Marché des Éclusiers Dates: May to November, 2023

 Location: Marché des Éclusiers